-“Otsumami (おつまみ)” is the Japanese word for the snack food eaten with alcoholic drinks, in other words, it refers to finger foods and nibbles.
+“Otsumami (おつまみ)” is the Japanese word for snack foods eaten with alcoholic drinks.
+It refers to finger foods and nibbles.

-Especially, there are a variety of dried squid snacks known as Otsumami, and the typical examples include “Surume (スルメ)”, “Saki-ika (さきいか)”, and “Noshi-ika (のしイカ)” (Related Article).
+In the genre, there are a variety of dried squid snacks, and representative examples include “Surume (スルメ)”, “Saki-ika (さきいか)”, and “Noshi-ika (のしイカ)”.

 Surume Geso (するめげそ)

-Additionally, if you have a chance to go shopping at a grocery store in Japan, you may find the snack food “Surume Geso (するめげそ)” lined up on the shelf in the snack food section.
+Additionally, if you have a chance to shop at a supermarket in Japan, you may see the Otsumami “Surume Geso (するめげそ)” lined up on the shelf in the snack food section.

-Actually, the Japanese term included in the snack name, “Geso (げそ)” means the tentacle of squids (Ika) and Surume Geso is the Otsumami snack made by drying squid’s tentacles “Ika Geso (イカゲソ)”
+The word in its name “Geso (げそ)” stands for the tentacles of a squid or Ika, and Surume Geso is made by drying squid’s tentacles “Ika Geso (イカゲソ)”

-These dried squid tentacles are quiet hard and tough in texture, but the more you chew it, the more the flavor and umami comes out and the better it tastes.
+These dried squid tentacles have a hard tough texture.
+But the more you chew on it, the more the flavor and umami come out, and the tastier it becomes.

-The Surume Geso snack is lightly seasoned with salt and red chili pepper, which accentuates the natural flavor and umami taste of the dried Ika Geso.
+This Surume Ika Geso is only lightly seasoned with salt and red chili pepper to accentuate the natural flavor and umami taste of squid.